How to vote

 Find more information about voting by post (external link).

 A proxy voter is someone whom you appoint to vote on your behalf if you can't get to the polling station on election day.
 The person you appoint as a proxy must be a registered elector and be eligible to vote in that particular election.
-Application forms are available online or by calling the office on 01695 585 014.
+Application forms are available below or by calling the office on 01695 585 014.

 Please remember that there is a last day for us to receive proxy vote applications in time for a particular election.
 The deadline is 5.00pm six working days before election day.